Telocontar/kaggle_predict_future_sales/README.md

 # kaggle_predict_future_sales

-Repository for the kaggle challenge [Predict Future Sales](https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales).
+Repository for the kaggle challenge [Predict Future Sales](https://www.kaggle.com/competitions/competitive-data-science-predict-future-sales) which serves as the final project for the ["How to win a data science competition"](https://www.coursera.org/learn/competitive-data-science/home/welcome) Coursera course.

 ## Description